parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 ## React workflow

 I start using React for a side-project of mines some week ago.
-I find it really awesome, but some
+I find it really awesome, but after have done some work, I start feeling bad about using jsx inside my files.

+I first try to use vanilla js to build my templates, but it was unpractical.

+So